-So are those brands of folks like Seth Godin, Tim Ferriss, Bo Burlingham, Tim Ash and Stephan Spencer, whose books I either bought or whose recommendations I acted on.
+So are those brands of folks like Seth Godin, Tim Ferriss, Bo Burlingham, Tim Ash, and Stephan Spencer, whose books I either bought or whose recommendations I acted on.

-Thus when Eric Schmidt (Google’s CEO) says that brands are how you sort through the cesspool of the web, I’d argue that it depends what those brands are built on.
+Thus when Eric Schmidt (Google’s CEO) says that brands are how you sort through the cesspool of the web, I’d argue that it depends on what those brands are built on.
 True brands – quality brands you’d happily refer a friend to – can sort the wheat from the chaff.
 The other brands are interchangeable.
 If Google relies on those interchangeable brands in its algorithms, it’ll be to users’ own detriment.

 4. User experience is a crucial element of brand marketing (and reputation management).
-One of the things I hated about Walmart and Buy.com in particular was that they don’t ship to Canada, but only tell you that at checkout – after you’ve added all the items you want to your cart.
-Thanks for wasting my time, *&^%@$ !
+One of the things I hated about Walmart and Buy.com, in particular, was that they don’t ship to Canada, but only tell you that at checkout – after you’ve added all the items you want to your cart.
+Thanks for wasting my time, *&^%@ $!